-In 2004 following devastating fires in January 2003 and inspired by Griffins’ vision for the National Capital, the ACT Government developed a proposal for an International Arboretum to be established on a 250 hectare site six kilometres from the centre of Canberra, at the western side of Lake Burley Griffin.
+Following devastating fires in January 2003 and inspired by the Griffins’ vision for the national capital, the ACT Government developed a proposal for a National Arboretum to be established on a 250-hectare site six kilometres from the centre of Canberra, at the western side of Lake Burley Griffin.
 In 2004 the ACT Government held an international design competition which was awarded to TCL and TZG.

 The National Arboretum Canberra redefines the meaning of a public garden in the 21st Century.
-It comprises 100 forests of endangered tree species from around the world on a 250 hectare former fire ravaged site.
+It comprises 100 forests of endangered tree species from around the world on a 250-hectare fire-ravaged site.

 Growing out of the very real issues of sustainability, biodiversity and public environmental concern, the National Arboretum is a strategy, a program and an ongoing event, not a design chiefly based on aesthetics.